dreamportdev/Osdev-Notes/01_Build_Process/05_Linker_Scripts.md

 While program headers are a fairly course mechanism for telling the program loader what it needs to do in order to get our program running, sections allow us a lot of control over how the code and data within those areas is arranged.

 ### The '.'
 Operator
 When working with sections, we'll want to control where sections are placed in memory.
-We can use absolute addresses, however this means we'll potentially need to update the linker script everytime the code or data sections change in size.
+We can use absolute addresses, however this means we'll potentially need to update the linker script every time the code or data sections change in size.
 Instead, we can use the dot operator (`.`).
-It represents the current VMA (remember this is the runtime address), and allows us to perform certian opeations on it, without specifying exactly what the address is.
+It represents the current VMA (remember this is the runtime address), and allows us to perform certain operations on it, without specifying exactly what the address is.

 We can align it to certain values, add relative offsets based on it's current address and a few other things.
 Linker scripts accept